 The lander appears to be partially shaded by a rock or cliff so it is getting less sunlight than it needs to keep its batteries fully charged.
 Two legs are touching the surface, and one is off the surface.
 Most of the scientific instruments are working well and collecting data.
 There may be a way to "hop" it into a sunnier spot, but until its location and orientation are fully understood, the lander will stay where it is.
 Much of the science data desired will probably be gathered.

 The minimum mission target is one week, but surface operations may continue for many months.

 The lander structure consists of a baseplate, an instrument platform, and a polygonal sandwich construction, all made of carbon fiber.
 Some of the instruments and subsystems are beneath a hood that is covered with solar cells.

-An antenna will transmit data from the surface of the comet to Earth via the Rosetta orbiter.
-The lander carries nine experiments, with a total mass of about 21 kg.
+An antenna transmits data from the surface of the comet to Earth via the Rosetta orbiter.
+The lander carries nine experiments, with a total mass of about 21 kilograms.
 It also carries a drilling system to take samples of subsurface material.